amohashim/ZC-Spreadsheet-Code/README.md

 # Arguments
  1. "spreadsheet" = a dataframe containing data to be sorted.
- 2. "categorization_vector" = an array of categories by which to sort the data -The categorization_vector will be the dataframe's column names
+ 2. "categorization_vector" = an array of categories by which to sort the data
+  - The categorization_vector will be the dataframe's column names
  3. "categories_column_position" = a numeric value denoting the position of the column containing the values by which spreadsheet will be sorted
   4. "subcategories_column_position" = a numeric value denoting the position of the column containing the values that will be sorted
-   -The values in this column will make up the values in the dataframe
+   - The values in this column will make up the values in the dataframe